The 3 plans you need to make as a founder:

-Ok, hopefully you’ve built a careful, thoughtful financial plan for next year.
+Ok, hopefully you’ve built a careful, thoughtful financial plan for the year.
 You have your base plan, your stretch plan, a thoughtful approach to spending and burn rates, and more.

 And yet … I know many of you haven’t started, or have only done a cursory job of financial planning.
 That’s a mistake for several reasons.
 First, without a strong, data-driven model, your goals for next year will be much harder to hit.
 Second, even small amounts of mis-spend and over-spend can compound over the course of the year to a much higher burn rate.
 More on that here.
 And third, and most importantly, you need to know how far to stretch.
 Without a strong plan, doing even better is just … a hope.
 You won’t know where to spend, how many to hire, and what the plan for each month should be.
 Your team won’t know, either.

-And in fact, you need three plans to run your SaaS business for next year:
+And in fact, you need three plans to run your SaaS business for next year.
+Especially these days, when venture capital is so much tighter:

 - A C-60 Plan.
 This is one you have a 60% confidence rate you can hit.
 C=Confidence.
 Much higher, and you aren’t pushing hard enough.
 Much lower, and it’s too risky to plan around.
 This is your base plan.
 And one you can almost automate the first draft of (see below).

 - A C-90 Plan.
 OK, this one is just for planning purposes.
 The broader team doesn’t use it.
 This plan is if the burn stays the same, but revenue comes up short.
 You need this plan to know how long your cash lasts if next year is harder than planned.
 It’s fairly easy to build as well.
 Take your C-60 plan, keep the expenses the same, but cut the revenue, say, 20%.
-Watch your burn, and your Zero Cash Date, go way up.
+Watch your burn and your Zero Cash Date go way up.
 Make sure you have enough cash to support this model.
+Especially these days.

 OK, so you need a relatively high-quality plan — but that isn’t too hard to make.
 It’s usually not as hard as it sounds.
 Start with an “L4M” model — a model that just averages the growth rate in your revenue, your costs, and your burn rate for the last 4 months or so.
 And just roll those average growth rates forward into next year.
 It’s that simple.
 Here’s how: